Shaga-Matula/Iceberg/README.md

 # Introduction

-### Iceberg is a game of cunning and guile for one player, with an espamated play time of 15 minuets.
+### Iceberg is a game of cunning and guile for one player, with an estimated play time of 15 minutes.
 The object of the game is to destroy 3 Icebergs to clear a path for your ship to cross.
-The game is cotroled by inputing coordanates to smash 3 virtual hidden Icebergs.
+The game is controlled by inputting coordinates to smash 3 virtual hidden Icebergs.

 ## README Table Content